lukesrw/md-data/README.md

 ### Headings

-For MDData the format of Markdown headings is the following:
+For MDDatabase the format of Markdown headings is the following:

 ```md
 [Depth] [Name] ([Type])